-- \checkmark The outcomes/targets agreed for the term ahead - SMART targets (Specific, Measurable, Achievable, Realistic and Time-bound) The support and interventions to be put in place - \checkmark The expected impact on progress, development or behaviour - \checkmark A clear date for review
+- ✓ The outcomes/targets agreed for the term ahead - ✓ SMART targets (Specific, Measurable, Achievable, Realistic and Time-bound) - ✓ The support and interventions to be put in place both at school and at home ✓ The expected impact on progress, development or behaviour

+✓ A clear date for review

 The plan will be recorded on the pupil's Individual Provision Map.
-A copy will be given to the parents to sign and return to school.
+Two copies will be given to the parents/carers, one of which needs to be signed and returned to school.